-Stay up-to-date on all your credit spending by automated syncing with your choice of accounting software.
+Stay up to date on all your credit spending by automated syncing with your choice of accounting software.
 We provide corporate credit cards with in-built credit for all your employees without you having to relinquish any control over its spending limits.
-Not only that, enjoy an amazing cashback of up to 5% on all FX transactions, with no upper limit to how much you can earn!

 Learn how to avoid credit card fraud and what are the steps you should take if you get into credit card fraud.

 Building your business credit is crucial for small businesses, find out the techniques to build business credit here.